john-w-aupouri/devPlace/README.md

 # devPlace
-A social media app built with the MERN Stack as a place for developers.
+A social media app built with the MERN Stack.

 ## API (Client - Server)